 Cat-mint Early Marsh Orchid

 Long Leaf Dropwort

 Small Scabious Henbane

 Blue Water Speedwell Dwarf Elder

 Strawberry Clover Green Winged Orchid

 Round-leaved Cranesbill Slender Tare

 Cornfield Knotgrass

-Such wide a range protected fauna and flora needs protection from the impact of development such as increased water run-off and the effect of increasing numbers of people living, working and playing within area.41 the The 2006 Protection Environmental "The Act holds public authority must, in exercising its functions, have regard, so far as is consistent with the proper exercise of those functions, to the purpose of conserving biodiversity".42 Development should not add to the risk of flooding in anyway and should utilise Sustainable Drainage systems wherever possible.
+Such a wide range protected fauna and flora needs protection from the impact of development such as increased water run-off and the effect of increasing numbers of people living, working and playing within area.41 The the 2006 Environmental Protection Act holds "The public authority must, in exercising its functions, have regard, so far as is consistent with the proper exercise of those functions, to the purpose of conserving biodiversity".
+Development should not add to the risk of flooding in anyway and should utilise Sustainable Drainage systems wherever possible.